Bundling Home and Auto Insurance: How Much Can You Really Save?

 Pincher's Pro Tip

-Stack your bundle discount with other savings opportunities like good driver discounts, telematics programs, and multi-car policies to maximize your total savings up to 50% or more.
+Stack your bundle discount with other savings opportunities like smart home discounts, security systems, and impact-resistant roofing to maximize your total savings.
+Explore our full guide to home insurance discounts for more ideas.

 Disadvantages of Bundling

-Rate Increases Over Time: Insurers sometimes offer attractive initial bundle rates but increase premiums more aggressively over subsequent years, counting on customer reluctance to shop around.
-The discounted bundled price that seemed great in year one might become uncompetitive by year three, but many customers don't realize they're overpaying because the discount percentage stays the same while base rates rise.
+Rate Increases Over Time: Insurers sometimes offer attractive initial bundle rates but increase premiums more aggressively over subsequent years.
+The discounted price that seemed great in year one might become uncompetitive by year three, but many customers don't realize they're overpaying because the discount percentage stays the same while base rates rise.

 Pros